BohndiekLab/CircularFFTReconPA/README.md

 - **`calibration/`**, **`full_view/`**, and **`testing/`** – These are three datasets or experiment categories provided under `data/`.
 Each of these directories contains the same internal subdirectory structure as shown for `calibration/` above.
 For instance, `full_view/` and `testing/` each contain their own `p0`, `raw`, and `recons` subfolders (with the same breakdown of algorithms under `recons`).
 The **calibration** dataset is used to calibrate the simulations to the real system, **full_view** may contain simulations with full view (complete sensor coverage) for reference, and **testing** contains the test phantoms/data used for evaluating reconstruction performance.

 ## Code Overview
-The **`code/`** directory contains Python scripts and modules implementing the image reconstruction algorithms and supporting utilities for data processing and analysis.
+The code contains Python scripts and modules implementing the image reconstruction algorithms and supporting utilities for data processing and analysis.
 The repository includes multiple reconstruction methods:
 **Delay and Sum**, **Filtered back-projection**, **model-based reconstruction (MB)**, and a **fast Fourier transform-based (FFT) reconstruction** algorithm for circular sensor geometries.
 Each method has a dedicated script or function in `code/recon_algorithms` for performing the reconstruction on the input data.
 - **Delay and Sum**: `code/recon_algorithms/backprojection.py`
 - **Filtered back-projection**: `code/recon_algorithms/backprojection_hilbert.py`